oslabs-beta/synapse/README.md

 - Because our method schemas were defined by transforming the overall User schema, we don't need to change their definitions.

 Whenever possible, Field rules should be defined in this way, using regular expressions, because these rules can be easily exposed to a client for use in client-side validation.
 However, not all rules can be represented as a regular expression.
 In such cases, it will be neccessary to override the ```parse``` method from the ```Field``` prototype in order to define more complex validation behavior.
-See the documentation for more details.
+See the [Field](https://synapsejs.org/docs/classes/index.field.html#parse) API documentation for more details.

 #### Authorization and Security

 ##### Private Fields

-You may have noticed a security flaw our User example -- when instances of User are returned from the API, all of their properties are revealed to the client, including the hashed password.
+You may have noticed a security flaw our User example—when instances of User are returned from the API, all of their properties are revealed to the client, including the hashed password.
 There are two ways to change the public representation of a resource.
 In most cases, we can use a _flag_ to prevent certain fields from being exposed to the client.

-1. In the User module, import the ```Field``` class from the synapse Libary and destructure the ```PRV``` flag from the ```Field.Flags``` enum object.
+1. In the User module, import the ```Field``` class from the Synapse Libary and destructure the ```PRV``` flag from the ```Field.Flags``` enum object.

 ```javascript
 import { Resource, Field, fields, decorators } from '@synapsejs/synapse';